 Canyon de Chelly National Park and monument are located in northeastern Arizona, completely on tribal lands of the Navajo Nation.
 The park is considered one of the longest inhabited landscapes in the northwestern hemisphere with more than 4,000 years of occupation.
 It has ruins of indigenous tribes including Navajo and Pueblo Peoples and still houses about 40 residents within the canyons.

-In 1931, President Hoover established Canyon de Chelly National Monument as a national park mainly with hopes of preserving the archeological resources there.
+In 1931, President Hoover established the Canyon de Chelly National Monument as a national park mainly with hopes of preserving the archaeological resources there.
 Because the park is on tribal land, it is the only National Park Service that is jointly managed by the National Park Services and another the Navajo Tribal Trust of the Navajo Nation.
-The park has several different sights to see including White House Ruin and Mummy Cave Ruins, Spider Rock and of course Canyon de Chelly.
+The park has several different sights to see including White House Ruin and Mummy Cave Ruins, Spider Rock, and of course Canyon de Chelly.

 Canyon de Chelly National Park lodging gives guests a special stay reminiscent of the ancient Anasazi pueblos.
-The monument was noted as one of the mostvisited national monuments in 2009 and guests won’t want to be left out of the count with the beautiful view that the park affords.
+The monument was noted as one of the most visited national monuments in 2009 and guests won’t want to be left out of the count with the beautiful view that the park offers.